Interstitial Pages for Intent

 Self-Segmentation Before OTTO Starts

-Self-segmentation interstitials are the difference between one generic OTTO flow and a platform that feels like it was built for each type of contact.
-The interstitial does the routing — OTTO does the qualifying — your team receives pre-segmented, higher-quality leads.
+Self-segmentation interstitials are the difference between one generic OTTO flow and a platform that feels purpose-built for each type of contact.
+The interstitial does the routing, OTTO does the qualifying, and your team receives pre-segmented, higher-quality leads.

 Common Self-Segmentation Use Cases